Red Rose

 Key Stage 4

-The majority of students study a language at GCSE level.
-In Year 9 students can decide whether to continue with Spanish or to study French.
+The majority of students study Spanish at GCSE level.
 In Year 10 and Year 11 students have five 60 minute lessons across a fortnight.

 Enrichment Opportunities